-- 57. Paragraph 7(a) provides that the MA must be satisfied that the institution presently maintains, and will if authorized continue to maintain, adequate liquidity to meet its obligations as they will or may fall due.
+- 59. Paragraph 7(a) provides that the MA must be satisfied that the institution presently maintains, and will if authorized continue to maintain, adequate liquidity to meet its obligations as they will or may fall due.
 Paragraph 7(b), which serves to complement Paragraph 7(a), provides that the MA must be satisfied that the institution will, on and after authorization, comply with the rules made under section 97H(1) of the Ordinance (i.e. the Banking (Liquidity) Rules).
-The Banking (Liquidity) Rules contain the liquidity requirements applicable to authorized institutions.
-These include, among other things - - (a) the grounds for designation of an authorized institution by the MA as a "category 1 institution", which is subject to the requirements of the Rules in relation to the Liquidity Coverage Ratio (LCR).
-Other authorized institutions not designated as category 1 institutions (i.e. "category 2 institutions") are
+The Banking (Liquidity) Rules contain the liquidity requirements applicable to authorized institutions4.
+These include, among other things - - (a) the provisions for designation of an authorized institution by the MA as a "category 1 institution", which is subject to the requirements of the Rules in relation to the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) 5.
+Other authorized institutions not designated as category 1 institutions (i.e. "category 2 institutions") are subject to the requirements of the Rules in relation to the Liquidity Maintenance Ratio (LMR),6 - (b) the provisions for designation of a category 2 institution by the MA as a "category 2A institution", which is subject to the requirements of the Rules in relation to the Core Funding Ratio (CFR) in addition to the LMR; - (c) the minimum required levels of the four liquidity ratios, namely, LCR, LMR, NSFR and CFR and the methodologies for their calculation; and - (d) pursuant to section 97I of the Ordinance, the prescribed notification requirement with which an authorized institution must comply upon the occurrence of any "relevant liquidity event" set out in the Rules for immediate